telerik/winforms-docs/dock/object-model/customizing-tabstrip-items.md

         Replacing the entire TabStrip element.

 The TabStripItemCreating event can be used for replacing the entire element as well.
-Firs you need to create a TabStripItem class descendant
+First you need to create a TabStripItem class descendant

 #### __[C#]__

-{{region Item}}
+{{source=..\SamplesCS\Dock\CustomizingTabStripItems.cs region=Item}}
 	    class MyTabStripItem : TabStripItem
 	    {
 	        public MyTabStripItem(TabPanel panel)